Embed Widget

 Before going live, make sure you have:

-• [ ] Written a personality description for Jarvis (in Your Agent > Personality)
+• [ ] Written a personality description for Jarvis (in Agents > Personality tab)

 • [ ] Added content to your knowledge base (at least a few articles covering your most common questions)

-• [ ] Tested the widget using the Test tab or the share link
+• [ ] Previewed the agent using the persistent preview panel or the share link

 • [ ] Set your brand colors and welcome message